 In the early 1960s Miss Shatford retired to be followed by another village girl and former pupil at the school, Kathleen Cooke.
 By the time she retired in 1971 the school was feeling the pressure of a rapid growth in the Buckby population with the building of The Pytchley Drive and Lakeside estates.
 As a result the education authority carried out a major remodelling which included extra classrooms, a main hall and inside toilets!

 The expansion of the village continued with the building of the Spencer estate, Ashmore and the Poplars, but pressure on the school was partly relieved by a national fall in the birthrate.
-Most of this period of growth was overseen by the new head Margaret Mabbutt who in turn was replaced by another local girl, Lois Johnson.
+Most of this period of growth was overseen by the new head Margaret Mabbutt who in turn was replaced by another local girl, Lois Johnston.
 By a strange coincidence she took over as head exactly 100 years after the arrival of Fanny Relton to whom she was related.

 Towards the end of the 20th century large scale house building in Buckby stopped and the birthrate remained low.
 Mrs Mitchell joined the school as headteacher and saw many changes during her time at the school.
 However since the Millennium birth rates have risen nationally and numbers in the school have begun to stabilise.
 Since Sarah Dugdale arrived as headteacher in 2009, it has been possible to put the emphasis less on numbers of places and more on improving the existing appearance of the school.
 As a result, the classrooms and general environment are now excellent and a far cry from the school of 1874!